dfkaye/constructor/README.md

 ----------

 Though there are problems with inheritance (mainly overuse and coupling), it should just work and JavaScript should support it.
-Yes, it already "does" but [see this proposal for a better api](https://gist.github.com/dfkaye/4948675 "constructor-api-proposal").
+Yes, it already "does", but [see this proposal for a better api](https://gist.github.com/dfkaye/4948675 "constructor-api-proposal").

 tape & testling